f4b6a3/uuid-creator/README.md

 The class `CyclicDistributor` hands out numbers in a range of values, so that the first value is always random and the rest of values won't repeat.
 The range is treated as the perimeter of a circle.
 Each value is a point in this perimeter.
 The first point handed out is random.
 The next values are calculated in iterations or cycles.
 Each cycle has a 2^n number of values to hand out.
 All the values are at the same distance from the other values of the same iteration.

 For example, say a range is 360, similar to the 360 degrees of a circle.
-The first number handed out is random, and for coincidence it is ZERO.
+The first number handed out is random, and for this exemple it is ZERO.
 The second value handed out is 180 degrees away from the first point.
 The third is at 270 degrees far from the first one.
 The fourth is at 90 degrees far.
 And so on...

 This algorithm is very simple, but it's easier to understand it watching it running.
 There's an animation in the `doc` directory that shows the algorithm in action.
 Each point drawn in the circle of the animation is like a value being handed out.
 Each value is at the same distance of the others in the same iteration or cycle.